semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 . . .
 ```

-Later on, we define some environment variables.
-These will change
+Later on, we define some environment variables; these will change
 depending on the destination cloud.
+For more details consult the
-Check the comments on the file, as
+comments on the corresponding pipeline files, as you may need to fill in
-you may need to fill in some values.
-For instance, GCP reads the region
+some values.
+For instance, GCP reads the region from
-from `$GCP_PROJECT_DEFAULT_ZONE`, and the AWS pipeline has a similar
+`$GCP_PROJECT_DEFAULT_ZONE`, and the AWS pipeline expects the Docker
-value and the address of `ECR_REGISTRY`.
+registry address in `ECR_REGISTRY`.

 ``` yaml
 . . .